banana-bread/ddf-docker/README.md

 aws ec2 describe-security-groups --group-id <group-id>
 ```

-Now we need to modify our security group to allow inbound traffic through TCP protocol on port 22 (SSH) from any IP address, effectively enabling SSH access to our EC2 instances associated with our security group from anywhere on the internet
+Now we need to modify our security group to allow inbound traffic through TCP protocol on port 22 (SSH) from any IP address, effectively enabling SSH access to our EC2 instances associated with our security group from anywhere on the internet.
+This is not recommended for a real production app, as it exposes instances to potential unauthorized access, brute force attacks, and other security vulnerabilities.
+For a production app, we would only allow access from specific IP addresses or CIDR ranges that we control.
 ```
 aws ec2 authorize-security-group-ingress --group-id <group-id> --protocol tcp --port 22 --cidr 0.0.0.0/0
 ```